Dasyuris transaurea: Description

 Howes described this species as follows:

 19mm. (⅔ in.).
 Palpi long, with dense long hairs.
 Antennae simple in both sexes.
 Forewings light ochre, marked with dark brown and golden orange.
 Dark-brown area at base, followed by a thin ochre line.
 A small golden patch continuing in dark brown to dorsum.
 A thin ochre line at ⅓, followed by a wider dark-brown area.
 An equally wide ochre line at ½ followed by a broad dark-brown area, which is interrupted at middle by a golden triangle.
 A thin ochre line follows, edged terminally with golden, which is indented on terminal side, where the veins cross.
 A dark-brown area to termen, with a faint subterminal line in ochre.
 The veins crossing this area marked in golden.
 Cilia dark ochre, barred with brown.

 Distribution

-This species is endemic to New Zealand.
+This species is endemic to New Zealand and has been observed in the southern parts of the South Island.